ArturSkrzeta/Assembly-Lines-Efficiency/README.md

 <h3>Demo</h3>
 <ul>
   <li>SLA document requires comapny to process at least 10 tasks per day.</li>
-  <li>Each hour from 7:00 AM to 4:00 OM, scheduler assings tasks to an employee.</li>
+  <li>Each hour from 7:00 AM to 4:00 OM, global system accepts tasks from a client.</li>
   <li>We have to schedule 10 tasks that lasts x hours each to process.</li>
   <li>Depending on task x can equals 1, 2 up to 4 hours.</li>
   <li>Tasks comes at different time